AbsaOSS/spline-spark-agent/README.md

 - Spark configuration
 - JVM system properties
 - `spline.properties` file on classpath
+- `spline.yaml` file on classpath
 - `AgentConfig` object
-- `spline.default.properties` file on classpath
+- `spline.default.yaml` file on classpath

-The file [spline.default.properties](core/src/main/resources/spline.default.properties) contains default values for all Spline properties along with additional documentation.
+The file [spline.default.yaml](core/src/main/resources/spline.default.yaml) contains default values for all Spline properties along with additional documentation.
 It's a good idea to look in the file to see what properties are available.